Creates understanding and healing between Native American and non-Native people

 We believe in the power of healing stories.
 Stories heal because they make invisible pain visible.
 The listener and storyteller are both healed by their acts.

 Churches and all faith communities can play a key role in promoting and experiencing healing by opening ourselves to our own history and listening to the stories of Native people.
 Through the sharing and retelling of old traumatic stories, we can create new positive ones.

 This effort began in 2012 and continues to bring together Native and non-Native people to share stories and increase awareness of the value of American Indian language, culture, and our shared history.
 In 2023 over 500 people have participated in a Healing Minnesota Stories Dakota Sacred Sites Tour.

 Invite a Speaker to teach your faith community about Native American spirituality, local history, barriers to free practice of Native religions, controversial images in State Capitol art, or show films on the U.S.-Dakota War or the Doctrine of Discovery.

 Attend a Sacred Sites Tour.
-Tours are led by Rev. Jim Bear Jacobs (Mohican) and Kelly Sherman-Conroy (Oglala Lakota).
+Tours are led by Rev. Jim Bear Jacobs (Mohican).
 The tours offer an opportunity to learn about Minnesota history from a Native perspective through story-telling and experiencing the sites in silence / meditation / reflection.